 Price: $25 for the handle; $7 for each replacement head

 BONUS: For electric toothbrush users…

 Another interesting option is quite different from the rest.
 Goodwell’s Be.
 Brush is an electric toothbrush that doesn’t require any batteries or any charging in an outlet.
-So no battery waste and no extra energy use.
+So no battery waste and no excess energy use.
 You simply twist the handle a few times and it’s powered up.

 Save this post to reference later: